andry81/tacklelib--3dparty/README_EN.txt

 /<root>
   |
   +-/_scripts/01_checkout
-  |        - The root scripts directory, represents context for all projects
+  |        - The root checkout scripts directory, represents context for all
-  |          together.
-Any script execution in that directory has to be
+  |          projects together.
+Any script execution in that directory has to
-  |          applied for all projects represented in subdirectories
+  |          be applied for all projects represented in subdirectories
   |          respectively.
   |
+  +-/_scripts/02_build
+  |        - The root build scripts directory.
   |
   +-/_src
-           - The working copy root directory for a particular projects group.
+           - The working copy root directory for a particular project group.
-             Stores sources in a subdirectory as a vcs working copy or as a local files.
+             Stores sources in a subdirectory as a vcs working copy or as a local source files.

-The `01_checkout` directory contains configuration files with various parameters along wit parameters which can be passed to command scripts in these directories.
+The `01_checkout` directory contains configuration files with various parameters along with parameters which can be passed to command scripts in these directories.

 The system loads configuration files in directories from the root to the most